danielskatz/sustaining-research-projects/README.md

 ### License and attribution
 This guide is available under the Creative Commons CC0 1.0 License, meaning you are free to use it for any purpose, commercial or non-commercial, without any attribution back to me (public domain).

+### Other resources
+* Okoli, Chitu and Nguyen, An, Business Models for Free and Open Source Software: Insights from a Delphi Study (August 15, 2015).
+Proceedings of the 21st Americas Conference on Information Systems, Puerto Rico, August 13-15, 2015, Available at SSRN: https://ssrn.com/abstract=2769875